 Students take a minute to complete a short questionnaire following the carousel of conversations.
 Aggregate results from pilot sessions show:

 Increase in ‘I relate well to my fellow students’

 Increase in ‘I have a positive attitude to life’.

-This activity is not intended to identify issues of mental ill health, nor replace specialist counselling or therapy, just to share experiences of wellbeing as a teenager.
+This activity is not intended to identify issues of serious mental ill health, nor replace specialist counselling or therapy, just to share experiences of wellbeing.
 Students are instructed at the start to share only information about themselves which they feel comfortable sharing.
 The conversations are essentially private, as they would be in the playground.
 Students are informed that, if seriously concerned about another’s safety as a direct result of a conversation, they should report it to the teacher in charge of the session.